University-Projectss/Chess-AI/README.md

 I don't like the AI course from college so I decided to build an AI on my own.

+## Info

+The selector in the right is for depth(difficulty): 1 is very easy, 4 is the hardest

 ## Rating

 With depth 3, it is evaluated with 1100 ELO(Draw with 1100 chess.com engine).